ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

 sorted           # => [elmo (4), zoe (7), bert (8), ernie (8), cookie (11)]
 ~~~

-Another way would be to change the comparison method for class Person:
+Another way would be to change the comparison method for class `Person`:

 ~~~
 class Person